iamdanielv/utils/README.md

 - Commit automation
 - Repository analysis tools

+### 🎨 Color Palette Viewer (`colors.sh`)

+**Description:**
+A simple utility to display all 256 terminal colors.

+- Helps in choosing colors for shell scripts and TUIs
+- Can display colors as numbers or as solid blocks (`-b` flag)

+### 🔑 SSH Manager (`ssh-manager.sh`)

+**Description:**
+An interactive TUI for managing and connecting to SSH hosts defined in `~/.ssh/config`.

+- Connect, test, add, edit, clone, and remove hosts
+- Generate new SSH keys and copy them to servers
+- Backup, import, and export host configurations

 ## 🤝 Contributing

 I'm open to and encourage contributions of bug fixes, improvements, and documentation!